EmNudge/site/src/pages/notes/live-reload.md

 </script>
 ```

-I'm using [watchexec](https://github.com/watchexec/watchexec) to listen for file changes and chose the path `/~_` for the reload signal, because it looks strange enough to be unused.
+I'm using [watchexec](https://github.com/watchexec/watchexec) to listen for file changes and chose the path `/~_` for the reload signal because it looks strange enough to be unused.

 ```sh
 watchexec -e html,css,js 'curl -X POST http://localhost:3000/~_'